-the phrasal verb leads to comes up in classes all the time as a good way to refer to a chain of events or a cause and effect relationship.
+the phrasal verb lead to (irregular past tense led to)comes up in classes all the time as a good way to refer to a chain of events or a cause and effect relationship.

 columbus was looking for india